Leonidas Donskis: Early life and education

 Leonidas Donskis was born in Klaipėda into a Lithuanian Jewish family.
-In 1985, he graduated from Lithuanian State Conservatoire (now Lithuanian Academy of Music and Theater), with a BA in philology and theater, and then pursued his graduate studies in philosophy at the University of Vilnius, Lithuania, graduating with an M.A in 1987.
+In 1985, he graduated from Lithuanian State Conservatoire (now Lithuanian Academy of Music and Theatre), with a BA in philology and theater, and then pursued his graduate studies in philosophy at the University of Vilnius, Lithuania, graduating with an M.A in 1987.
 In 1990, he earned his first doctorate in philosophy from the University of Vilnius with the dissertation title Culture in Crisis and the Philosophy of Culture: Oswald Spengler, Arnold J. Toynbee, Lewis Mumford..
 In 1999, he earned his second doctorate in social and moral philosophy (D.Soc.Sc.) from the University of Helsinki, Finland with a dissertation entitled: The End of Ideology and Utopia?
 Moral Imagination and Cultural Criticism in the Twentieth Century..

 His main scholarly interests were the philosophy of history, philosophy of culture, philosophy of literature, philosophy of the social sciences, civilization theory, political theory, history of ideas, and studies in Central and East European thought.